jimwongcode/jimwongcode/README.md

 ### Hi there 👋

-I am a data science and analytics leader with 15+ years of hands-on and managerial experience delivering customer growth to businesses through the power of data with experience in fast-moving high-tech and internet industries, with electronics, SaaS, and media monetization businesses for both B2C and B2B market segments including enterprise and SMB clients.
+I am a data science leader and business coach with 27+ years of experience delivering customer growth to businesses through the power of data with experience in fast-moving high-tech and internet industries, with electronics, SaaS, and media monetization businesses for both B2C and B2B market segments including enterprise and SMB clients.

 I graduated from both UCLA and Stanford University in engineering and have launched several startup businesses.
 I have been involved with the following organizations: